Immanuel-C/RunGameEngine/README.md

 If you find any bugs please report them using the issue tab

+**Requirments:**

+Run only supports graphics cards with the version 4.6 of OpenGL.

 **How to build:**

 The Run game engine is using the **MSVC** compiler.